clayperez/ApplePieNav/README.md

 # Apple Pie Nav

-## A Highly Customizable, easy-to-use, elegant, dropdown component
+## A hyper-quick pie-menu method action system.

 Feedback would be much appreciated, questions, suggestions, issues are more than welcome.